d8adrvn/smart_sprinkler/8_Zone_Controller/README.md

 The folders will contain 3 files:
-A file with the extension .ino  This is the file that you will load onto the Arduino using the Arduino IDE (see below).
+A file with the extension **.ino**  This is the file that you will load onto the Arduino using the Arduino IDE (see below).

-The zip file also contained the file Device_Type_8_Zone_Irrigation_Controller_.groovy.
+The zip file also contains the file **Device_Type_8_Zone_Irrigation_Controller_.groovy**.
 This file is used to create a Device Handler in the SmartThings IDE (see below).

-In addition to the folders, the zip file also contains a file  named IrrigationSchedulerApp.groovy.
+In addition to the folders, the zip file  contains a file  named **IrrigationSchedulerApp.groovy**.
 This file is used to create a Smart App via the SmartThings IDE.
 You can create one or more instances (copies) of the SmartApp in the IDE to represent specific irrigation schedules (see below).

 ### Install The Arduino Code

 The Arduino code can be found in the folders corresponding to the number of zones your project needs to support.
-Look for the file with the extension ".ino"
+Look for the file with the extension "**.ino**"

 In its most basic form, our controller manages a queue and turns on/off switches.
 That’s it.
 Nothing else.
 All other features are in the cloud!